Hillary-Robert/wireframing/README.md

 Each of these elements contributes to a user-friendly, efficient, and goal-oriented interface.
 By focusing on them during the wireframing stage, teams can plan user experiences more effectively and avoid design confusion later.

+## Types of Wireframes

+There are two main types of wireframes: **low-fidelity** and **high-fidelity**.
+They are used at different stages when designing a website or app.

+### Low-Fidelity Wireframes

+Low-fidelity wireframes are simple drawings.
+They show the basic layout of a page without details like colors, images, or real text.

+**What they look like:**
+- Made with simple shapes like boxes and lines
+- No colors or fonts
+- Use fake text like “Lorem ipsum”
+- Can be drawn by hand or made with simple tools

+**When to use:**
+- At the beginning of the design process
+- When sharing early ideas
+- When you want to show layout quickly

+**Example:**
+A quick sketch of a homepage with a header, menu, and content area.

+### High-Fidelity Wireframes

+High-fidelity wireframes look more like the real website or app.
+They show more details and may include colors, fonts, and real text.

+**What they look like:**
+- Include real text and buttons
+- Use colors, fonts, and proper spacing
+- Can be interactive (clickable)

+**When to use:**
+- In the middle or end of the design process
+- When testing with users
+- Before giving to developers

+**Example:**
+A detailed design of a login page with real labels, buttons, and layout.

+---

+## What Type of Wireframe is This?

+To know what type a wireframe is, ask:

+- Is it simple with only boxes and fake text? → It's **low-fidelity**
+- Does it look real with text, buttons, and colors? → It's **high-fidelity**